ArvindR07/WhatsAppBotDocs/docs/source/index.rst

    WTBot = WhatsAppBot('setup name you entered')

 | When creating an instance of WhatsAppBot by running the above code snippet, WhatsApp in your system is opened.
-| It then goes into the default group and minimises WhatsApp.
+| It then goes into the chat of default group and minimises WhatsApp.
 Again the purpose of this is explained later.

 Functions
 =======================